 Poynt is backed by Matrix Partners, Oak HC/FT Partners, Stanford-StartX Fund, Webb Investment Network, Nyca Partners, Google Ventures and other individual investors.

-Our office is on California Avenue in Palo Alto, CA.
+Poynt is located in Palo Alto, CA.

 The Poynt Smart Terminal brings the unlimited versatility of a mobile device to a future-proof payment terminal at a price that any merchant can afford.
 The terminal was built to meet the highest PCI and EMV security requirements as well as connect to any merchant bank.
 The Poynt Smart Terminal runs PoyntOS which allows developers to bring to merchants the tools and technology to manage every facet of their business without having to purchase additional hardware.

 The device connects to Wifi and has optional 3G capability.
 It also comes with a dock that allows for USB connectivity as well as an Ethernet port.